STForScratch/ScratchTools/README.md

 # ScratchTools
 An extension that makes Scratching much easier!
+[Official Discord](https://discord.gg/5AkUsCbEsy).

 ## v1.0
 ScratchTools Version 1.0 had multiple bugs, making it impossible to download from the Chrome Webstore.